 A majority of the Czech (54%, -6 percentage points since 2007) and Slovak population (51%, -2 pp) also have a positive opinion about NATO, while Hungary (48% -9 pp) counts among the handful of countries where only a minority supports the Western military alliance.

 Political affiliation and ideology also factors in when considering NATO’s standing in its member states’ population.
-In most countries, those on the right of the political spectrum have a more positive view of NATO than those on the left – including in the Czech Republic (75% vs 39%) and Slovakia (65% vs 49%)
+In most countries in Central Europe, as elsewhere, those on the right of the political spectrum have a more positive view of NATO membership than those on the left – including in the Czech Republic (75% vs 39%) and Slovakia (65% vs 49%)

 U.S. intervention “unlikely” in case of Russian aggression